 Although it might seem that shojin-ryori is too limited or simple if it excludes all those tasty ingredients we are used to in the West, this is deceptive because shojin cuisine is actually exceedingly complex and takes many years to master.
 The basic elements of this cuisine are taken from Buddhism and centre on the number five: Five dishes, five tastes, five textures, five methods of cooking, five colours, five grains, etc. To create a shojin meal takes a great deal of planning and preparation in order to achieve a perfect balance between all those different elements.
 Above all, it must taste good!
 And it must appeal to all our senses at once: how it looks, how it smells, how it tastes, how if feels in our mouth, and yes, even how it sounds!
 A shojin meal is a veritable feast for all the senses in perfect harmony.

-As for me, I have been preparing and teaching about shojin-ryori for many years now.
+As for me, I am a Shingon Buddhist priest living in south-west Australia.
+I have been preparing and teaching shojin-ryori for many years, having trained in the temple kitchen of Muryōkōin on Mt Koya, Japan, where I was ordained.
 You can read about how it started for me in my first blog entry “Shojin Ryori”.
-In this blog I hope to bring you stories, recipes, interviews, and translations, which I hope will provide you with the ingredients that will bring you many moments of pleasurable reading and also a closer connection to the spirit and awe of the natural world by trying shojin cooking for yourself.
-You can read more about me at my website http://www.catekodojuno.com
+In this blog I will bring you stories, recipes, interviews, and translations about the many aspects of shojin cuisine.
+I hope these insights will provide you with the ingredients that will bring you not only moments of pleasurable reading but nurture your own spiritual connection to your kitchen and a closer connection to the spirit and awe of the natural world.